jpgill86/tdms2axg/README.rst

     usage: tdms2axg [-h] [-f] [-q] file

-    A simple script for converting National Instruments TDMS files to AxoGraph files.
+    A simple script for converting LabVIEW TDMS files to AxoGraph files.
 The AxoGraph (AXGX) file is saved with the same name and in the same directory as the TDMS file.
-By default, an existing AxoGraph file will not be overwritten; use --force to overwrite.
+By default, an existing AxoGraph file will not be overwritten;
+    use --force to overwrite it.

     positional arguments:
       file         the path to a TDMS file